kcm2/ab/references/angelbeatshd.rst

 * Yuri goes into the classroom Kanade is in.
 Hinata has gone to the roof but can't find Yuri.
 * Hinata shows up at the classroom, there has been a fight and Yuri is `holding` [#v1c6-1]_ Kanade down on the ground.
 * Deranged, Yuri is demanding that Kanade spit it out, asking where "the guy pulling the strings" is.
 Kanade replies that she doesn't know.
 Yuri also says to Kanade "how about I let you taste the pain of death".
 * A teacher shows up and pulls Yuri off Kanade.
 Yuri continues to spout deranged comments such as "she's not human", "she's an angel with special powers".
-The teacher comments that he'll listen in the guidance councillers office.
+The teacher comments that he'll listen in the guidance councillor’s office.
 The teacher continues to drag her away.
-* Hinata punches the teacher, after come conversation, he hugs Yuri, who punshes him.
+* Hinata punches the teacher, after come conversation, he hugs Yuri, who punches him.
 Hinata wipes a tear from Yuri's eye, she goes to hit him again but Kanade grabs her hand.
-Kanade apologies to Hinata saying he has became her scapegoat.
+Kanade apologies to Hinata saying he has become her scapegoat.
 She uses a tissue/hankie to wipe his cheeks.
 * Yuri announces that she is the leader of the team rebelling against God.
 Kanade is surprised "something like that exists?" [#v1c6-2]_.
 * Yuri believes that Kanade is the only 'NPC' that can explain themselves.
 She demands that Kanade smiles/laughs, because Kanade doesn't, Yuri still believes she isn't human.
 She tells Kanade that they are giving her the nickname "Tenshi".
 * Yuri tells Hinata that they are leaving, and Yuri remarks "I'll drag God out of you".